Home » PowerShell » How to Get Free Disk Space in PowerShell?

 win32_logicaldisk – get disk space

-Cool Tip: The best way to download zip file using PowerShell!
+Cool Tip: The best way to download a zip file using PowerShell!

-Using Get-CimInstance cmdlet, you can get free disk space on a local computer.
+Use the Get-CimInstance cmdlet in PowerShell to get free disk space on a local computer.

 Get-CimInstance -ComputerName localhost win32_logicaldisk | where caption -eq "C:" | foreach-object {write " $($_.caption) $('{0:N2}' -f ($_.Size/1gb)) GB total, $('{0:N2}' -f ($_.FreeSpace/1gb)) GB free "}

-In the above example, Get-CimInstance command in PowerShell takes localhost as the local computer and gets free disk space information for the C drive as below
+In the above example, the Get-CimInstance command uses the -ComputerName parameter to specify the computer name, in this case, “localhost” as the local computer.
+This command gets free disk space information for the C drive as below.

 Get-CimInstance - Get drive size